MurrayFurtado/wipro/README.md

 Installation
 Run mvn clean install to build the code and run the tests.

-WebCrawler will output to a text file in the project directory.
+WebCrawler is built using the JSoup HTML parser (https://jsoup.org/) and will output to a text file in the project directory.
+It allows an arbitary URL to be passed as a command line parameter and will traverse subpages in the same domain.

 The processDocument() method has been made public to allow junit to test this method.
 This is due to the difference in the way the JSoup api loads html from a url vs file.